 Michael Bloomberg ends US presidential campaign

-After spending millions on his own campaign, Michael Bloomberg is dropping out of the 2020 presidential race.
+After spending millions on his own campaign, US democratic candidate Michael Bloomberg is dropping out of the 2020 presidential race.

-“Three months ago, I entered the race for president to defeat Donald Trump.
-Today, I am leaving the race for the same reason,” he said in a statement.

-Mr Bloomberg, a former mayor of New York City, spent at least $409m (£313m) of his own money in the race to become the Democratic Party’s nominee.
+Bloomberg, a former mayor of New York City, spent at least $409m of his own money in the race to become the Democratic Party’s nominee.

 He said he would now support former Vice-President Joe Biden.